-Maybe you have seen a lot of DIY cleaning recipes that use vinegar.
-Yes, it has its own uses for cleaning and is natural too, but for this particular recipe, no. Washing soda is a base and adding an acid like vinegar will just make this DIY all purpose cleaner less effective because they will cancel out the effect of each other.
-It can also mess up the soap content in this recipe due to the vinegar’s ability to reverse saponification.
-You can still use vinegar for cleaning if you want, but just not in this particular recipe.
+Maybe you have seen that a lot of DIY cleaning recipes use vinegar.
+Yes, it has its own uses for cleaning and is natural too, but for this particular recipe, no. Washing soda is a base and adding an acid like vinegar would make this DIY all purpose cleaner less effective.
+It can also mess up the soap content, due to the vinegar’s ability to reverse saponification.
+You can still use vinegar for cleaning if you want, just not in this particular recipe.

 6. What About Its Shelf Life?

-You’re asking, seriously?
 I love using this DIY all purpose cleaner everywhere in the house.
-And when a product is this good, it easily runs out and doesn’t last longer than 3 months.
+And when a product is this good, it runs out quickly and doesn’t last longer than 3 months.

 7. Why the Glass Spray Bottle

-You can still use a plastic spray bottle but since I’m not a fan of it, I opted using the glass one.
-Plus I read somewhere that citrus breaks down plastic containers over time.
-I used the glass spray bottle since I have citrus oil in this DIY all purpose cleaner recipe.
+You can still use a plastic spray bottle but since I’m not a fan of it, I opted for a glass one.
+I read somewhere that citrus breaks down plastic containers over time so I used the glass spray bottle since I have citrus oil in this DIY all purpose cleaner recipe.

 Other DIY Cleaner Favorites

 Can’t get enough of these DIY cleaners?
 Then here’s more for you!
-The DIY cleaners on this list are all proven effective and are very easy to make.
+The DIY cleaners on this list are all proven to be effective and are very easy to make.
 Check them all out.

 1. Citrus and Vinegar Cleaner

-Now you can use vinegar for cleaning without the stink!
-What’s even better is that with this particular recipe, you don’t need to wait for 2 weeks for the citrus peel to oil out.
-Find out all the things you need and how to make this scented vinegar cleaner here.
+You can use vinegar for cleaning without the stink!
+With this particular recipe, you don’t need to wait for 2 weeks for the oil to be removed from the citrus pee.
+Find out what you need and how to make this scented vinegar cleaner here.

 2. Kitchen Cabinet and Cupboard Cleaner

-Check out your kitchen cabinets and cupboards now.
-See those grime and gunk?
-I feel you, I hate them too and would do everything to remove them from my cabinets.
-They are yucky and who knows what germs and bacteria are in there!
-Thanks to this DIY grime and gunk remover, I can now say goodbye to all those ickiness.
+Check your kitchen cabinets and cupboards now.
+See that grime and gunk?
+I feel you, I hate it too and would do everything to remove it from my cabinets – who knows what germs and bacteria are in there!
+Thanks to this DIY grime and gunk remover, I can now say goodbye to all that ickiness.

 3. Easy DIY Clorox Wipes

-No need to spend on the disposable ones.
-Try this very easy DIY Clorox wipes.
-It works well, is reusable and because it’s natural, it’s environment-friendly, too.
-This also is way cheaper and better than the store bought ones.
-Use those spare washcloths you have, or cut old shirts into small pieces, whatever works for you.
-Check out how it’s easily done in this tutorial.
+No need to spend a lot of money on disposable wipes and try these very easy DIY Clorox wipes instead.
+They work well, are reusable and because they are natural, they are also environment-friendly, too.
+Use any spare washcloths you have, or cut old shirts into small pieces, whatever works for you.
+Check out how it’s done in this tutorial.

 4. Go Away Dust Spray

 I hate dusting.
-It triggers my allergies, makes me sneeze so much and itchy all over.
+It triggers my allergies, makes me sneeze so much and feel itchy all over.
 But no one else will clean it.
-And I know I’m not alone in hating this house chore.
+And I know I’m not alone in hating this household chore.
 Want to try making this magical potion?
-Just spray it directly on your furniture, then finish it up by wiping it with a clean and dry cloth.
+Just spray it directly on your furniture, then finish up by wiping it with a clean and dry cloth.

 5. DIY Citrus Degreaser

-Looking for a DIY degreaser that effectively does the job?
+Looking for an effective DIY degreaser?
 The search is over because this DIY citrus degreaser can end all the greasy mess in your home.
-The secret to this recipe is its citrus content which has been a known ingredient in several cleaning products.
+The secret to this recipe is its citrus content which is a known ingredient in several cleaning products.
 It not only cleans and disinfects, it can also remove stains.
-Just spray it directly on the greasy mess, and then wipe it off with a damp towel.
+Just spray it directly on the greasy mess, and then wipe clean with a damp towel.

 6. Shower and Tub DIY Cleaner

-Mineral deposits, soap scums, tough stains and other icky stuff in your shower and tub?
-Give this DIY cleaner a try and be amazed at the results!
+Mineral deposits, soap scum, tough stains and other icky stuff in your shower and tub?
+Give this DIY cleaner a try and be amazed by the results!
 Cleaning the shower and the tub has never been this easy.
 Just spray the mixture liberally in your dirty shower or tub.
-Let it sit for an hour or so while it does its magic.
-I promise you, there is no scrubbing involved here.
-It also works better than your regular, more expensive cleaners.
+Let it sit for an hour or so while it does its magic – there is no scrubbing involved here.
+It also works better than regular, more expensive cleaners.

 7. Toilet DIY Cleaning Fizzers

-Want a simple, fun and effective way to clean your toilet bowls?
-Try these toilet fizzers for a once a week deep toilet cleaning.
+Want a simple, fun and effective way to clean your toilet bowl?
+Try these toilet fizzers for a once a week deep toilet clean.
 Drop a bomb into the bowl and let it bubble and fizz.
-After a few minutes, give your toilet bowl some good scrubbing.
-Give it a flush and enjoy your gloriously clean toilet bowl.
+After a few minutes, give your toilet bowl a good scrubbing then flush and enjoy your gloriously clean toilet bowl.

 8. Dishwasher DIY Detergent Tabs

 A very cheap, yet effective way to clean your dishes.
-Just put a detergent tab in the dishwasher and splash with some vinegar.
+Just add a detergent tab to the dishwasher and splash with some vinegar.
 Then watch those dishes come out sparkly clean!

 9. Squeaky Clean Floor Degreaser

-A floor cleaner that does the job without leaving any residue or film.
+A floor cleaner that does the job without leaving residue or film.
 It can even cut through grease, way better than your favorite floor cleaner.
-If you hate greasy floor as much as I do, then give this cleaning solution a try.
+If you hate greasy floors as much as I do, then give this cleaning solution a try.

 10. DIY Enzyme Buster

 This DIY enzyme cleaner will test your patience with its two-week waiting period.
-Don’t worry because it’s all worth the wait.
-It can bust enzymes, clean ovens, and even cars.
-It can also clear blocked drains and sinks, and can be used as plant fertilizer, too.
+Don’t worry because it will be worth the wait.
+It can bust clean ovens, cars, clear blocked drains and sinks, and can be used as plant fertilizer, too.
 There is just so much you can do with this DIY cleaning recipe!

 11. DIY All Around Cleaner

-Here’s another version of an all around DIY cleaner.
-This recipe has vinegar as its cleaning base and baking soda as the grit component.
-These two with the essential oils does the cleaning job effectively without damaging your kitchen counters.
-Another thing I love about this is that it is safe to use even for your baby’s toys and other stuff.
+Here’s another version of an all-round DIY cleaner.
+This recipe has vinegar as its cleaning base and baking soda as the gritting component.
+These two, with addition of the essential oils, does the cleaning job effectively without damaging your kitchen counters.
+Another thing I love about this is that it is safe to use even for your baby’s toys.

 12. DIY Miracle Cleaner

-Why is it even called a miracle cleaner?
-Because it is so versatile it can clean the toughest dirt, remove the most stubborn of grimes, and just about any dirt that annoys you in your kitchen and in your bathroom!
-By just adding enough Hydrogen Peroxide to Baking Soda until it forms a paste, then you’re all good to go on your bathroom and kitchen cleaning spree!
+Why is this called a miracle cleaner?
+It is so versatile that it can clean the toughest dirt, remove the most stubborn grime, and just about any dirt that annoys you in your kitchen and bathroom!
+Just add Hydrogen Peroxide to Baking Soda until it forms a paste, then you’re all good to go with your bathroom and kitchen cleaning spree!

 13. Glass and Mirror DIY Cleaner

-Check out these two amazing glass and mirror cleaner recipes that are both simple and easy to make.
-The one with ammonia in it can clean even the toughest grease and grime, and gives glasses and mirrors a good shine.
-The other one, a milder and an all-natural version that is good for everyday use only has 2 ingredients but are effective in removing those nasty water spots.
+Check out these two amazing glass and mirror cleaner recipes that are simple and easy to make.
+The one containing ammonia can clean even the toughest grease and grime, and gives glasses and mirrors a good shine.
+The other one, a milder all-natural version that is good for everyday use, only has 2 ingredients but is effective in removing nasty water spots.

 14. Borax-Free DIY All Purpose Cleaner

 And this bonus DIY all purpose cleaner recipe, if you don’t want borax anywhere near your household.
-The tea tree oil in this recipe serves as a mild disinfectant, while the baking soda targets the grease and the liquid castile soap used for its cleaning power.
+The tea tree oil in this recipe serves as a mild disinfectant, while the baking soda targets the grease and the liquid castile soap has amazing cleaning power.

 What You Need: